NollKollTroll/chroma_slideshow/README.md

 ## Future

-I hope many slideshows will be created and shown using our lovely little door-stoppers!
+I hope many slideshows will be created and shown using our lovely little door-stoppers!<br>
+Maybe someone wants to create a version of the converter with a GUI?

 ## License